At Current Price, Is It Too Late To Buy China Recycling Energy Corporation (CREG)?

-On Wednesday, shares of China Recycling Energy Corporation (NASDAQ:CREG) marked $2.53 per share versus a previous $2.71 closing price.
-With having a -6.47% loss, an insight into the fundamental values of China Recycling Energy Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-CREG showed a rise of 802.32% within its YTD performance, with highs and lows between $0.16 – $0.79 during the period of 52 weeks, compared to the simple moving average of 654.77% in the period of the last 200 days.China Recycling Energy Corporation (CREG) Analysis
+On Friday, shares of China Recycling Energy Corporation (NASDAQ:CREG) marked $2.72 per share versus a previous $2.62 closing price.
+With having a 3.82% gain, an insight into the fundamental values of China Recycling Energy Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+CREG showed a fall of -3.00% within its YTD performance, with highs and lows between $1.60 – $7.40 during the period of 52 weeks, compared to the simple moving average of -18.46% in the period of the last 200 days.China Recycling Energy Corporation (CREG) Analysis

 The present dividend yield for CREG owners is set at 0, marking the return investors will get regardless of the company’s performance in the upcoming period.
 In addition, the growth of sales from quarter to quarter is recording , hinting the company’s progress in the upcoming progress.